 The Department of Geosciences owns extensive collections of Italian and foreign rocks, fossils and minerals housed at "Palazzo Cavalli" in the Museum of Geology and Paleontology, and in the Museum of Mineralogy.
-Such huge scientific and cultural heritage has its roots in the old collections of the Natural History Museum of the University of Padova, founded in 1733 thanks to the donation by Antonio Vallisneri Jr.

-Besides the scientific activities, carried out by Italian and foreign researchers from all over the world, the Museum's staff, coordinated by CAM (Centro Ateneo Musei), carries on an intense activity of public engagement with the fruitful support of the Department's researchers.
-In 2020-2021, museums' activities were strongly reduced due to COVID-19 pandemic.

-Nevertheless, is currently underway at Palazzo Cavalli the completion of the "Museum of Nature and Humankind" that will include the former Department's collections along with the University collections of Zoology and Anthropology.
-Since 2017, several Departments' researchers are strongly involved in such ambitious project.
-The new Museum will finally open in June 2023.
+Such huge scientific and cultural heritage has its roots in the old collections of the Natural History Museum of the University of Padova, founded in 1733 thanks to the donation by Antonio Vallisneri Jr. Besides the scientific activities, carried out by Italian and foreign researchers from all over the world, the Museum's staff, coordinated by CAM (Centro Ateneo Musei), carried out in the last years an intense activity of public engagement with the fruitful support of the Department's researchers.
+After three years of very intense work, on 23rd June 2023 eventually opened at Palazzo Cavalli the new "Museum of Nature and Humankind" (MNU) that include the former Department's collections along with the University collections of Zoology and Anthropology.
+Nonetheless, the Department of Geosciences continues to maintain scientific oversight of its geopaleontological and mineralogical collections through two scientific officers serving on the MNU Scientific Committee.
+In just six months since its inauguration, the MNU has welcomed more than 50000 visitors.
+Along with MNU, the Botanical Garden and the Palazzo del Bo form a cohesive trio of cultural sites within the 'Padua City of Science' itinerary, operating in close synergy.